senthilmm/citation-exporter/README.md

 ```

 Next, [kitty-cache](https://code.google.com/p/kitty-cache/),
-that is not in Maven central, so you'll need to build and install that first.
+that is not in Maven central, so you'll need to build and install that:

 ```
 svn checkout http://kitty-cache.googlecode.com/svn/trunk/ kitty-cache-read-only